Govcraft/mti/README.md

     *   *Benefit:* Easy to integrate and use, reducing boilerplate code.
 *   **Zero-Cost Abstractions**: Efficient string-like operations without performance overhead.
     *   *Benefit:* Good performance for critical path operations.

+*   **Optional Serde Support**: Easily serialize and deserialize `MagicTypeId` instances using Serde by enabling the `serde` feature flag.
+    *   *Benefit:* Seamless integration with common serialization formats like JSON, YAML, TOML, etc., for data interchange and storage.

 ## Usage Examples